AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: breakpoints, saving
 .. index:: preferences; debugger --> preserve state on exit

-If you have enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS automatically saves the currently set breakpoints and restores them the next time you debug the same executable.
+If you enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS automatically saves the currently set breakpoints and restores them the next time you debug the same executable.
 This allows you to immediately start debugging your application without having to set the breakpoints every time.